Controlled-access highway: Lebanon

-Lebanon has an extensive network of highway that in varying condition throughout the country.
+Lebanon has an extensive network of highways that are in varying condition throughout the country.
 Many highways are part of the Arab Mashreq International Road Network.
-Some highways have been upgraded to 4-lane motorway, including the Beirut-Tripoli highway.
+Some highways have been upgraded to four-lane motorways, including the Beirut–Tripoli highway.

 Malaysia

 Controlled-access highways in Malaysia are known as expressways (lebuhraya – this is also the name for highways).
 However, some expressways, particularly bridges and tunnels such as the Penang Bridge, do not formally use the expressway name; a small number confusingly use the term highway, which is normally the designation for limited-access roads.
 Route numbers of designated expressways begin with the letter E. All expressways (excluding a section of the South Klang Valley Expressway, which is a two-lane expressway) are built with dual carriageways and at least two lanes in each direction; urban expressways generally have three or more lanes in each direction.

 While all expressways are grade separated at major roadways, many urban expressways in the Greater Kuala Lumpur region often have at-grade intersections, including with residential roads and shopfronts, thus do not meet the strict definition of a controlled-access highway.
 These expressways were previously normal arterial or collector roads that had such intersections, and were not removed when the roads were converted to expressways due to the resulting accessibility and sometimes political issues.
 Despite this, no expressway allows traffic to cross the median strip (apart from U-turns on a limited number of expressways) and expressways do not have at-grade traffic signals or roundabouts.
 Expressways have a maximum speed limit of 110 km/h, while speed limits of 90 km/h or lower are typical in built-up areas.

 As of 2017, expressways have only been designated in Peninsular Malaysia.
 There are 34 fully or partially open expressways with an approximate total length of 1,821 km.
 The vast majority of expressways are tolled; the North–South Expressway network, East Coast Expressway and West Coast Expressway predominantly use the ticket system of toll collection, while all other expressways use the barrier system.
-The construction and operation of expressways in Malaysia are usually privatised via concession agreements with the federal government, using the build–operate–transfer system.
+The construction and operation of expressways in Malaysia are usually privatized via concession agreements with the federal government, using the build–operate–transfer system.